 TheUnited Kingdom, Belgium, theNetherlands,Portugal, theRussian Empire (includingPoland andFinland), and theOttoman Empire did not encounter major national or Radical revolutions in 1848.Sweden andNorway were also little affected.Serbia, though formally unaffected by the revolt as it was a part of the Ottoman state, actively supported Serbian revolutionaries in the Habsburg Empire.[189]

-In yet other countries, the absence of unrest was partly due to governments taking action to prevent revolutionary unrest, and pre-emptively grant some of the reforms demanded by revolutionaries elsewhere.
+In many countries, the absence of unrest was partly due to governments taking action to prevent revolutionary unrest and pre-emptively granting some of the reforms demanded by revolutionaries elsewhere.
 This was notably the case for the Netherlands, where KingWilliam II decidedto alter the Dutch constitution to reform elections and voluntarily reduce the power of the monarchy.
 The same might be said of Switzerland, where a new constitutional regime was introduced in 1848: theSwiss Federal Constitution was a revolution of sorts, laying the foundation of Swiss society as it is today.

 In the United Kingdom, while the middle classes had been pacified by their inclusion in the extension of the franchise in theReform Act 1832, the consequential agitations, violence, and petitions of theChartist movement came to a head withtheir peaceful petition to Parliament of 1848.
 The repeal in 1846 of the protectionist agricultural tariffs – called the "Corn Laws" – had defused some proletarian fervour.[190]